HMS Edinburgh (D97): 2011-2013

 In April 2011 Edinburgh successfully completed Sea-Dart missile firing trials.
 May 2011 saw the ship begin an eight-month deployment visiting the Cape Verde and Falkland Islands.
 On 13 April 2012 Edinburgh fired the last ever operational Sea Dart missiles after a thirty-year career.
 The last two remaining Type 42s, York and Edinburgh completed their careers without the system being operational.

 On 7 May 2013 Edinburgh arrived in the Pool of London, at the start of a farewell tour of Great Britain.
 She called at Edinburgh from 15 to 21 May, followed by Cammell Laird, Birkenhead, where she was built.
 Her final call on the tour was Lyme Regis on 29 May, prior to sailing for Portsmouth for decommissioning.
 She arrived in Portsmouth on 31 May and was open to the public there on 1 and 2 June.
 She was decommissioned on 6 June.

 Fate

 In May 2013 a campaign was launched to bring Edinburgh to the Port of Leith and convert her into a museum.

-However this was not successful and Edinburgh departed Portsmouth on 12 August 2015 under tow to be dismantled in Turkey.
+However this was not successful and Edinburgh departed Portsmouth on 12 August 2015 under tow to be scrapped in Turkey.